dpapakyriak/AI-COVID-19-Predictor/README.md

   5. Total covid-19 tests until today
   6. Positive rate
   7. Tests until positive case
+  8. Total number of Vaccinations
+  9. Total number of people Vaccinated
+  10. Number of people fully vaccinated
+  11. Number of daily new vaccinations
+  12. Stringency index

 The output is the NN's prediction for the number of new cases that Greece is going to have in the next day.